Foster Parent Resources

 Grief and Loss

-All caregivers may experience grief and loss throughout their time caring for children and youth in care.
+All caregivers may experience grief and loss while caring for children and youth in care.
 This is natural and to be expected.
-Our partners at the CaRES team provide resources and supports for all caregivers who may be experiencing grief and loss or want to be prepared.
+Our partners on the CaRES team provide resources and support for all caregivers who may be experiencing grief and loss or want to be prepared.

 Infants, Toddlers, and Preschoolers